AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

         .hoverStroke('darkred', 4);
 ```

 Using such settings we've defined line of Gold color, rather thick line and a couple of effects.
-Also, we've
-defined that when user will move cursor over an element it will be highlighted with a DarkRed
+Also, we've defined that when user will move cursor over an element it will be highlighted with a DarkRed thick line.
-thick line.
 <!--
-Now we will take a sample single series chart described above, define style in JSON and apply it to all chart elements,
-using <line_series style="style1"/>
+Now we will take a sample single series chart described above, define style in JSON and apply it to all chart elements, using <line_series style="style1"/>
 -->
 {sample}BCT\_LineChart\_08{sample}

 ## Labels and Tooltips

-In this section we will explain how to add and configure data labels and tooltips.<!-- Full explanation of formatting
-and tuning visual appearance for them can be found in Labels and tooltips.-->
+In this section we will explain how to add and configure data labels and tooltips.<!-- Full explanation of formatting and tuning visual appearance for them can be found in Labels and tooltips.-->

-If you want to configure data labels and tooltips for all series - you should do that in **.labels()** and
+If you want to configure data labels and tooltips for all series - you should do that in {api:anychart.core.cartesian.series.Base#labels}**.labels()**{api} and {api:anychart.core.cartesian.series.Base#tooltip}**.tooltip()**{api} methods.
-**.tooltip()** methods.
 You can tune their visual appearance, positioning and format.
-Let's do that in the following
-example: we will make data labels appear to the top of the data points, also, we will format labels so they show only
-the value corresponding to the point and tooltip will show detailed description.
+Let's do that in the following example: we will make data labels appear to the top of the data points, also, we will format labels so they show only the value corresponding to the point and tooltip will show detailed description.

 {sample}BCT\_LineChart\_09{sample}